 Primitive Types

 For simple values, Move has a number of built-in primitive types.
-They're the base that makes up all other types.
+They're the foundation for all other types.
 The primitive types are:

-However, before we get to the types, let's first look at how to declare and assign variables in Move.
+Before we get to the primitive types, let's first take a look at how to declare and assign variables in Move.

 Variables and assignment

 Variables are declared using the let keyword.
-They are immutable by default, but can be made mutable using the let mut keyword.
-The syntax for the let mut statement is:
+They are immutable by default, but can be made mutable by adding the mut keyword:

 let <variable_name>[: <type>] = <expression>;